 What Is Building Automation - and How Do You Learn It?

 Building automation is the technology that makes modern buildings run efficiently.
 It's the system that adjusts your office's temperature without someone touching a thermostat, that dims lights when a room is empty, that alerts a technician before an HVAC unit fails.
-It's what makes a 40-story tower in Midtown Manhattan significantly less wasteful than it would otherwise be.

 And it's one of the fastest-growing skilled career fields in the country.